1990 in video games

 1990 saw many sequels and prequels in video games, such as Metal Gear 2: Solid Snake, Dr. Mario, Dragon Quest IV, Final Fantasy III, Phantasy Star II, and Super Mario World, along with new titles such as Fire Emblem: Shadow Dragon and the Blade of Light and Magic Sword.
-The year's highest-grossing arcade games were Final Fight in Japan and Teenage Mutant Ninja Turtles in the United States.
-The year's best-selling home system was the Game Boy, while the year's best-selling home video game was Super Mario Bros.
+The year's highest-grossing arcade video games were Final Fight in Japan and Teenage Mutant Ninja Turtles in the United States.
+The year's best-selling system was the Game Boy, while the year's best-selling home video game was Super Mario Bros.
 3 for the Nintendo Entertainment System.